rugbyprof/4443-Internet-Programming/Assignment-10.md

 - Fix the max value (end of list) problem, so the link for "next" will be disabled if there are no more products to view.
 - Fix the min value (beginning of list) problem, so it won't go below 0.
-- Fix the display of "0" so instead of displaying 0-20, it displays 1-20.
+- Fix the display of "0" so instead of displaying 0-20, it displays 1-20, and subsequently 21-30, 31-40, etc..
-- Make the
+- Make the middle portion (0-20 in the image above), a drop down list of all available pages.